Mabel Seagrave: World War I

 In 1918, Seagrave and her Wellesley friend, Florence Denny Heliker, were sent to France by the National American Woman Suffrage Association.
 Both women were ardent suffragists.
 Seagrave joined the staff of Women's Oversea Hospitals and was first posted to a refugee hospital in the south of France.

 The Women’s Oversea Hospitals, U.S.A., which sent 78 female physicians to Europe during the war, saved countless lives, Seagrave told The Seattle Daily Times when she arrived back home in 1919.
 “Not a man in the outfit,” she said of the hospital where she and Heliker worked 18-hour days.
 “Indeed, we scarcely saw men at all at first.
 All the French males were at war, save a few tottering graybeards.
 We had to do all our own heavy work … including making coffins.
 Our plumber was a former New York actress.
-Our carpenter was just out of a fashionable girl’s school.
+Our carpenter was just out of a fashionable girls' school.
 Our chauffeurs were all girls.”

 Seagrave jumped at the chance to enhance her skills in a battlefield setting.
 Surgeons would be confronted with “unusual wounds” and split-second decisions, she enthused, adding, "Just to see such cavities opened up will give the surgeon a chance to demonstrate things which heretofore have been more or less experimental.
 Experience gained now is going to make it possible to introduce great alleviations of suffering to the race.
 Military surgery in France today is of the greatest educational value, and an opportunity all surgeons must covet."

 After the Armistice of 11 November 1918, Seagrave worked at a Red Cross hospital at Foug, in northeastern France—the Western Front during the war.
 In addition, Seagrave headed the Hopital Jeanne D'Arc at Nancy, France.
 Typhoid and dysentery were rampant and the flu was more deadly than war.
 More American Doughboys died from diseases, primarily the flu, than were killed in combat.

 Seagrave was presented with a Médaille d’honneur from the French government in 1919.